-It’s been eight years since the last, last time I took an art class.
+It feels like it’s been forever since the last, last time I took an art class.
 It was Watercolor 101.
 I enjoyed almost every bit of it.
 I remember the last project I had.
 It greatly determined my overall grade.
 But with any other project, I was the last to finish.
 The result was a corner of the paper that looked like another person had finished it for me.
 I was so meticulous about every stroke that I never realized how much time had passed.
 The teacher however, was more than happy to grant me an “A” I felt I did not deserve.
 She gave me her business card and tried with sheer persuasion to prove to me that art was my calling, and she’d love it if I took another class with her the following semester.
 I received her card as soon as my words instantly closed the door of opportunity.
 I told her I was going to move to Las Vegas and take up nursing.
 She was so set on her words like an adamant mother to a child.
 But I was unyielding as well, and with my strong urge to please my parents, I sensed she knew they had a firm hold on me.
 I couldn’t let my mom down as she promised and bargained with me that her wage as a pharmacist in Sin City would take care of all my needs.
 I walked away believing what I had said and done pleased God.
 I had taken a pottery class prior to this and enjoyed it as well, only because my work was lazy and talking to friends was more interesting.

 This year I did myself a favor by taking an art class again.
 I walked into a room of many students.
 Ceramics 212.
 I was told there was no more space.
 I discovered later on that a smaller class was much more suitable for me.
 The instructor said to come back in an hour, that I had better chances with a teacher by the name of Stark.
 I prayed about it and I’m glad she took me in.
 The first week was a flop.
 The teacher clearly told us she didn’t want to hear any self-deprecation, but sure enough I’d forget and critique my work the way my own father would if he were the instructor.
 Despite the discomforted and awkward looks I received, I kept rambling.
 To their surprise I finished my yapping with a mustard seed of faith.
 “But next week will be better.”
 The next four weeks, I had made friends with an ex-marine, a stripper, a horse breeder, an epileptic marijuana user, a very sweet nurse who looked like a China doll, a very quiet, curly-haired boy, a mother who called me “daughter”, a very talkative nursing assistant who vented all her problems to the class psychiatrist, and our very own instructor who intimidated me because of how nicely she treated me no matter how temperamental and deprecating I was.
 I learned many things I hadn’t when I first took up pottery.